Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-Then I reviewed my photos later and it wasn't as fabulous as I felt it was in the moment of capture.
-That's why you take as many photos as you can while you're there.
+Then I reviewed my photos later and it wasn’t as fabulous as I felt it was at the moment of capture.
+That’s why you take as many photos as you can while you’re there.

 Later on, during the review, the photos look different.
-That's because you see them as the static, frozen images that they are.
-What you see live in the viewfinder can have a very different impact as a stationary image.
+That’s because you see them as the static, frozen images that they are.
+What you see live in the viewfinder can have a very different impact than a stationary image.

 10. Sometimes The Right Angle Is A Diagonal